-Monte Carlo sampling for indirect illumination with a single bounce.
+Monte Carlo sampling for diffuse indirect illumination with a single bounce.

 Optional: You can implement indirect illumination as a new ambient light source type.
 Given a point and a surface normal, the Illuminate method of this light source generates Monte Carlo samples over the hemisphere and returns an average light intensity.
 This average is computed by weighting each sample using the geometry term.

 In the XML scene format we add an emission color to the Blinn material.
 This parameter allows any object act like a light source.

 The following source code files are provided to help you with this and upcoming projects.
 You are not required to use them, but it is highly recommened that you use them and refrain from modifying them.
 Some of these files include additional code as compared to the same files in the previous project, so make sure to download them all again.

 xmlload.cpp: Includes the LoadScene() function that parses a given scene XML file using the TinyXML library.

 scene.h: Includes an irradiance computation map for the RenderImage.